Nannbenda: Critical response

-M.Suganth of The Times of India rated the film 3 out of 5 and wrote"... it exploits formula to the hilt and like a well-oiled machine, does what it set out to be".
-Nicy V.P of The International Business Times gave 2 stars out of 5 and wrote "To conclude 'Nannbenda' is a forgettable movie and is meant for only for those people who badly crave to see Nayanthara onscreen".
-Gautaman Bhaskaran of The Hindustan Times rated 1 out of 5 and wrote "Honestly, Nannbenda is a 151-minute of sheer boredom, liberally peppered with juvenile jokes and intolerably silly situations".
-Sudhir Srinivasan of The Hindu wrote "Nanbenda: A comedy that isn’t funny".
+A critic of The Times of India rated the film 3 out of 5 and wrote"... it exploits formula to the hilt and like a well-oiled machine, does what it set out to be".
+Gautaman Bhaskaran of Hindustan Times rated 1 out of 5 and wrote "Honestly, Nannbenda is a 151-minute of sheer boredom, liberally peppered with juvenile jokes and intolerably silly situations".
+Sudhir Srinivasan of The Hindu wrote, "Nanbenda: A comedy that isn’t funny".
 Anupama Subramanian of Deccan Chronicle rated the film 2 stars and wrote that "the film falls prey to a weak script".
-Sify criticised the script citing that " the screenplay is painfully predictable and you will find yourself chuckling and cringing alternately while watching the film".
+Sify criticised the script, saying it "is painfully predictable and you will find yourself chuckling and cringing alternately while watching the film".